16 Psyche: Symbol

-However, the iconic symbols for all asteroids were superseded before Psyche's symbol ever came into use.
-With more than a dozen asteroids discovered, remembering all their individual emblems became increasingly cumbersome, and, in 1851, German astronomer J.F.
-Encke suggested using a circled number instead: ⑯.
-The first asteroid designated with the new scheme was ⑯ Psyche, when American astronomer J. Ferguson published his observations in 1852.
+However, the iconic symbols for all asteroids were superseded before Psyche's symbol came into widespread use.
+With more than a dozen asteroids discovered, the iconic symbols became increasingly cumbersome, and in 1851 German astronomer J.F.
+Encke suggested using a numbered disk instead.
+The first asteroid designated with the new scheme was Psyche in 1852, when American astronomer J. Ferguson published his observations and used ⑯ as Psyche's symbol.